‘New York, New York 2

 “Tim and I are at Harvard.
 We’re musical coordinators for Marty.”

 “The word is the music sucks, even with Minnelli.”

 “You’re no one to judge Liza.
 She’s a genius,” I pipe up.

 “Hey.
 You’re just a suit.
 Bobby earned his Oscar last year.”

-The exec looked meanly at me, but deferred to Jack.
+The exec looks meanly at me, but defers to Jack.
 “Let’s see what you’ve got.”

 “Before you even see it, I’m telling you what we want – a five million investment in the budget for distribution rights and residuals, plus a profit percentage.”